maroskukan/linux-cookbook/README.md

 ### Searching

+#### Find

-Find utility is great for locating files and folders based on text patterns.
+The `find` utility is great for locating files and folders based on text patterns in real time.

 Below are some examples: